Arkansas Housing Development Sued Over Whites-Only and Heterosexual Membership Policy

 1-Minute Brief

-The lawsuit raises questions about the enforcement of fair housing and civil rights laws in private developments.
+The lawsuit raises questions about alleged discriminatory housing practices and the enforcement of civil rights laws in private developments.

 Key Facts

-- Return to the Land is a 160-acre housing development in Arkansas requiring members to be white and heterosexual.
+- A lawsuit alleges that Return to the Land, a 160-acre Arkansas development, requires members to be white and heterosexual.

 What Happened